wppbav/bavapi-sdk-python/docs/usage/basic.md

 ## Using bavapi

 !!! info "SSL Issues"
     It's possible that you get `SSL: CERTIFICATE_VERIFY_FAILED` errors when performing requests with `bavapi`.
-At the moment, it is not clear to what might be the source of the issue; as it only happens sometimes, and the error doesn't appear to happen with other tested URLs.

 Usually, making the request again solves the issue, but you might have to do so a couple of times if the issue persists.
-Here's a temporary [solution](project-tips.md#retry-failed-requests) for the issue.

-    :bulb: If you have any thoughts on how to solve this, please open an [issue](https://github.com/wppbav/bavapi-sdk-python/issues/) on GitHub.
+    `bavapi>=0.13` has an updated algorithm that should avoid this issue altogether.
+Please consider updating using `pip install --upgrade wpp-bavapi` in your terminal.

+    If you are using `bavapi>=0.13` and still encounter this issue, try increasing the `retries` parameter to `5` or more from the default of `3`.

+    If you are using a previous version of `bavapi`, here's a possible [workaround](project-tips.md#retry-failed-requests).

 You can query the available [endpoints](../endpoints/index.md) with their corresponding methods: